andrzej-stencel/elastic-otel-workshop/README.md

 ## Scenarios

-All the scenarios assume you have downloaded the Elastic Agent, unpacked it and entered the unpacked directory, as described in the [Prepare](#prepare) section above.
+All the scenarios assume you have downloaded the Elastic Agent, unpacked it and entered the unpacked directory, as described in the [Preparation](#preparation) section above.

 ## Collect logs from file